Build a One-to-One Chat Application Using JavaScript

 On your Stream Dashboard (where you'll be directed after creating an account), you'll find your APP ID, API KEY, and API SECRET, which we’ll use in a bit:

-Take note of these keys, we will be using them in the next steps.
+Take note of these keys; we will use them in the next steps.
 Also, keep them safe and private.

 To begin creating our project, initiate the directory for it in the directory where you store your code, and name it stream-chat-javascript: